 We accept feedback from third parties on behalf of someone else, such as family members, friends or representatives, solicitors, advice agencies or advocacy workers.
 This also includes ward councillors who are able to assist people through the process.
-To comply with the Data Protection Laws, we must have written and signed consent from the citizen before we respond to a third party.
+To comply with Data Protection legislation, we must have written and signed consent from the citizen before we respond to a third party.